 Health Library- Acne

-What is PCOS?
-Around 1 in 10 women are thought to have “polycystic ovarian syndrome” , also known as PCOS - so it’s pretty common.
-There are a few ways to make a proper diagnosis of PCOS- one of the most common methods suggests that at least 2 of the following features need to be present: (a) polycystic ovaries (lots of small cysts on the ovaries, as seen on an ultrasound scan) (b) raised level of male hormones such as testosterone – this can be checked by a blood test (c) reduced ovulation (this usually means having few or no periods) It’s also necessary for your doctor to rule out any other medical conditions that can cause similar symptoms.
-How can our online doctors save you time?
-You can have polycystic ovaries without having polycystic ovarian syndrome.
-Many women have multiple cysts on their ovaries [...]
+What is PCOS and how is it diagnosed? symptoms & diagnosis related health issues treatment Around 1 in 10 women are thought to have “polycystic ovarian syndrome” , also known as PCOS - so it’s pretty common.
+There are a few ways to make a proper diagnosis of PCOS- one of the most common methods states that at least 2 of the following features need to be present: (a) polycystic ovaries - lots of small cysts on the ovaries, as seen on a pelvic ultrasound scan (b) raised level of male hormones such as testosterone – this can be checked by a blood test (c) reduced ovulation (this usually means having few or no periods) It’s also necessary for your doctor to rule out any other medical conditions that can cause problems similar to the symptoms of PCOS You can have [...]